ejr004/htcondor-docker-pool/README.md

 # Setting up a distributer condor cluster

 The first step is to clone this repository into all the nodes that are part of your swarm cluster.
-From now onwards, this directory will be referred to as **"repo_dir"**
+From now onwards, this directory will be referred to as **"repo_dir"**.

 ## Attachable overlay network
 - On your swarm master node, run **repo_dir/network_setup.sh** to setup an overlay network to which all containers will attach to.